jelhub/scimgateway/README.md

 	  }
 	}

 Note, clientSecret will become encrypted in this file on the first Azure connection.

+For for multi-tenant or multi-endpoint support, you may add several entities:

+	"endpoint": {
+	  "entity": {
+	    "undefined": {
+			...
+	    }
+	    "clientA": {
+			...
+	    }
+	    "clientB": {
+			...
+	    }
+	  }
+	}

+For additional details, see baseEntity description.

+Note, we should normally use certificate (https) for communcating with ScimGateway unless we install ScimGatway locally on the manager (e.g. on the CA Connector Server).
+When installed on the manager, we could use `http://localhost:port` or `http://127.0.0.1:port` which will not be passed down to the data link layer for transmission.
+We could then also set {"localhostonly": true}

 **For CA Provisioning, create endpoint type "Azure - ScimGateway"**